ethereumjs/ethereumjs-monorepo/README.md

 #### `npm run build`

-Produces `dist` files for all sub-packages.
-This command can be scoped.
+Builds all monorepo packages by default.
+If a scope is provided, it will only build that particular package.

+Scoped example, that will only build the VM package: npm run build -- --scope @ethereumjs/vm

 #### `npm run build:tree -- --scope @ethereumjs/blockchain`

-Builds all local packages that the provided package (eg: @ethereumjs/blockchain) depends on, and itself.
-This unusual syntax just means: pass whatever arguments are after `--` to the underlying script.
+Builds all local packages that the provided package depends on (e.g.: @ethereumjs/blockchain), and builds itself.

 If no scope is provided, `npm run build:tree`, will build all sub-packages.